-Disney results fall short of expectations, as Fox bid nears
+Disney says its new streaming service won’t rival Netflix

-NEW YORK (AP) — Disney’s earnings grew in the latest quarter, but results missed expectations, as the company paid more for NBA sports rights at ESPN and saw lower licensing revenue from “Spider-Man” and “Cars.”
+NEW YORK (AP) — Disney’s upcoming streaming service won’t try to compete directly with Netflix and Amazon, but will focus instead on quality — namely original programs from Disney’s “Star Wars,” Pixar and Marvel brands.

-Shares fell 2 percent in aftermarket trading.
-The fiscal third-quarter results come as Disney plans to move forward with its $71.3 billion purchase of Fox’s entertainment assets, in part to boost a Disney-branded streaming service set to launch in 2019.
-The Fox bid was approved by shareholders last month.
-Comcast has dropped out of the bidding.
+The details from Disney CEO Bob Iger came as Disney reported a growth in earnings for the latest quarter, though results missed expectations.

-Disney CEO Bob Iger said he was excited about “opportunities ahead for continued growth.”
+With Comcast out of the bidding war, Disney is planning to move forward with its $71.3 billion purchase of Fox’s entertainment assets, in part to boost a Disney-branded streaming service set to launch in late 2019.
+Disney’s shareholders and U.S. regulators have approved the Fox bid.
+Disney is awaiting regulatory approval overseas.

-Net income rose 23 percent to $2.92 billion, or $1.95 per share, from $2.37 billion, or $1.51 per share, a year ago.
-Excluding one-time items like a benefit from lower federal tax rates, income was $1.87 per share.
-The average estimate of four analysts surveyed by Zacks Investment Research was for adjusted earnings of $1.97 per share.
+In a statement, Iger said he was excited about “opportunities ahead for continued growth.”

 Most Read Business Stories